 - The course has given me the confidence to double my rate for new clients.
 Enough said!

 Too many web development shops just do what they’re told, and we’ve been guilty of that in the past.
-In 2015, we’ve shifted our mindset from building great websites to building exceptional sites that make our clients the best return on their investment.
+This year we’ve shifted our mindset from building great websites to building exceptional sites that make our clients the best return on their investment.

 An active Drupal contributor, James has been building web sites with Drupal since 2005.
 With a strong background in web development, he leads projects from the front line.